waikato-datamining/image-dataset-converter-plantcv/plugins/pcv-skeletonize.md

-# fill-holes
+# pcv-skeletonize

 * accepts: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData
 * generates: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData

-Flood fills holes in a binary image.
+Reduces binary objects to 1 pixel wide representations (skeleton).
 A binary image is required.
 You can use the 'grayscale-to-binary' for the conversion.

 ```
-usage: fill-holes [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+usage: pcv-skeletonize [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
-                  [-N LOGGER_NAME]
+                       [-N LOGGER_NAME] [--skip] [-p] [-s SIZE]

-Flood fills holes in a binary image.
-A binary image is required.
-You can use
+Reduces binary objects to 1 pixel wide representations (skeleton).
+A binary
-the 'grayscale-to-binary' for the conversion.
+image is required.
+You can use the 'grayscale-to-binary' for the conversion.

 options:
   -h, --help            show this help message and exit